ibm-cloud-docs/containers/cs_security.md

 * [To allow communication between the Kubernetes master and the worker nodes](#firewall_outbound) when either a firewall is set up for the worker nodes or the firewall settings are customized in your IBM Cloud infrastructure (SoftLayer) account.
 * [To access the NodePort service, LoadBalancer service, or Ingress from outside of the cluster](#firewall_inbound).

-### Running `bx` commands from behind a firewall
+### Running `bx cs` commands from behind a firewall
 {: #firewall_bx}

-If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, to run `bx` commands, you must allow TCP access for {{site.data.keyword.containerlong_notm}}.
+If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, to run `bx cs` commands, you must allow TCP access for {{site.data.keyword.containerlong_notm}}.

 1. Allow access to `containers.bluemix.net` on port 443.
 2. Verify your connection.
 If access is configured correctly, ships are displayed in the output.